erdavids/Space-Invaders/README.md

 One of my first generative art projects that generates random space invaders.

-Check out [this twitter bot](https://twitter.com/generatorsprite) running on a Raspberry Pi that posts every 20 minutes.
+Check out thousands of examples from [this twitter bot](https://twitter.com/generatorsprite) running on a Raspberry Pi that posts every 20 minutes!

 For my thoughts on getting started with generative art, check out [this article](https://medium.com/free-code-camp/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f).